devlak2001/deel-home-task/questions.md

 1. What is the difference between Component and PureComponent?
 Give an example where it might break my app.

-- Difference between Component and PureComponent is that PureComponent does a shallow comparison on state change.
-It basically means it compares their values if values that are compared scalar, or it compares their references if it is comparing objects.
-It might brake the app we try to mutate array or object directly in our state or props.
+- The difference between Component and PureComponent is that PureComponent does a shallow comparison of state change.
+It basically means it compares their values if the values that are compared are scalar, or it compares their references if it is comparing objects.
+It might break the app if we try to mutate an array or object directly in our state or props.

 2. Context + ShouldComponentUpdate might be dangerous.
 Why is that?

 - Context + ShouldComponentUpdate can be dangerous because ShouldComponentUpdate is used for comparisons of props and states, and unfortunately not the Context.
-This behaviour can cause missed re-renders.
+This behavior can cause missed re-renders.

 3. Describe 3 ways to pass information from a component to its PARENT.